Carbon Contracts for Difference

 Objective of funding

 The CCfDs focus on emission-intensive industrial sectors, such as the the paper, chemical, metal or glass industry.
 These will be subsidised for a period of 15 years to ensure that the road to climate neutrality is rapid and cost-efficient.
-The aim of the programme is to directly save around 350 megatonnes of CO₂ equivalent by 2045 and prevent greenhouse gas emissions from being shifted abroad.
-The CO₂ contracts for difference also provide an incentive for the necessary technologies and infrastructures to be developed and implemented in Germany right now in order to promote national innovations for the decarbonisation of industry worldwide.
+The aim of the funding program is to achieve significant immediate reductions in CO₂ emissions and to prevent the offsetting of greenhouse gas emissions abroad.
+In addition, the climate protection agreements provide an incentive to develop and implement the necessary technologies and infrastructure in Germany now, in order to advance national innovations aimed at decarbonizing industry worldwide.

 How CCfDs work in practice